bburns/Lantern/README.md

 ## Lisp Data

-With a little text manipulation the original Muddle code can be converted to a more parsable Lisp - I'm using Emacs Lisp to do this at the moment.
+With a little text manipulation the original Muddle code can be converted to a more parsable Lisp - I'm using Emacs Lisp to do this at the moment, but see below for a Muddle compiler.

 There are some constructs like `#NEXIT` and the `#DECL` type declarations which would need special handling, but we can filter them out for